manticoresoftware/manticoresearch/docs/searching/percolate_query.rst

 With entries:

--  Total - document(s) matching total time seconds
+-  Total - total time spent for matching the document(s)
--  Queries matched - how many stored queries matches document(s)
+-  Queries matched - how many stored queries match the document(s)
--  Document matches - how many times documents matches stored queries
+-  Document matches - how many times the documents match the queries stored in the index
--  Total queries stored - how many queries stored at index
+-  Total queries stored - how many queries are stored in the index at all
--  Term only queries - how many queries are with terms.
-The rest of queries are with extended query syntax
+-  Term only queries - how many queries in the index have terms.
+The rest of the queries have extended query syntax

 .. _percolate_query_reconfigure:

 Reconfigure
 ~~~~~~~~~~~

-``ALTER RECONFIGURE`` command is also supported for percolate query index.
-It allows to reconfigure ``percolate`` index on the fly without delete
+As well as for RealTime indexes ``ALTER RECONFIGURE`` command is also supported for percolate query index.
+It allows to reconfigure ``percolate`` index on the fly without deleting
-and repopulate index with queries back.
+and repopulating the index with queries back.

 .. code-block:: sql